Guidelines for post-award grant management from the Grants and Contracts Office:

 Faculty members lack authority to make financial commitments on behalf of the college and must involve the grants administrator in any negotiations with the funding agency.
 Verbal agreements regarding revisions should be followed by a written confirmation and signed by the principal investigator and the grants administrator.

-Davidson Colleges does not permit principal investigators to incur pre-award costs for any externally funded project.
+Davidson College does not permit principal investigators to incur pre-award costs for any externally funded project.

 In accepting a grant or contract, Davidson College assumes an obligation to administer the award in compliance with all applicable institutional, agency, federal, state or other regulations governing the use of those funds.
 Likewise, the principal investigator or project director agrees to abide by the terms and conditions of the award and manage funds within approved budgets.